arrai-innovations/reactive-helpers/docs/utils/classes.md

 > **objectifyClasses**(...`classes`): `object` \| `object`[]

+Normalize various ways of specifying CSS classes into an object for use in Vue.js.

 #### Parameters

 • ...**classes**: (`string` \| `string`[] \| `string`[][] \| `object` \| `Ref`\<`string` \| `string`[] \| `string`[][]\>)[]